Disjoint induced subgraphs of the same order and size: Proof of the main result

+We shall now show that $G$ does indeed contain such an induced subgraph $H$.
+We shall construct $H$ by deleting vertices from $G$ at random.

+To avoid notational clutter, in the rest of the argument in Case 1, we shall write \emph{large-gadget} for an $[n^{1/9}, 2\beta n]$-gadget, \emph{medium-gadget} for a $[1,n^{2/3}]$-gadget and \emph{one-gadget} for a $[1,1]$-gadget.

-Let $\C{L}$ be a set of $c_1 n$ disjoint large pairs of vertices in $G$ (and recall that in our notation, $L$ denotes the underlying ground set of $2c_1 n$ vertices).
-Our next task is to find in $V \backslash L$, a large set $\C{M}$ of ``medium" pairs and a reasonably large set $\C{S}$ of ``small" pairs of vertices disjoint from $\C{M}$.
+Let $\C{L}$ be a collection of $c_1 n$ large pairs of vertices of $G$.
+The pairs in $\C{L}$ will be the candidates for the large-gadgets we hope to find in $H$.
+Our next task is to find a large collection $\C{M}$ of `medium' pairs and a reasonably large collection $\C{S}$ of `small' pairs; the collections $\C{M}$ and $\C{S}$ will provide the candidate pairs for the medium-gadgets and one-gadgets that we would like to find in $H$.